-In 2011, the dominant household type in Bathurst Regional was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in Bathurst Regional was 'Couples without dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.

 Analysing the future household structure in Bathurst Regional, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Forecast household types|

 |Couples without dependents||4,731||29.5||5,435||29.9||5,967||29.4||+1,236||704||532||0.0000||0.0000||26.1255547957608||704|

 Population and household forecasts, 2016 to 2036, prepared by .id (opens a new window), the population experts, December 2017.